 Tradeoffs between secret-key size and speed.
 It is possible to use different tradeoffs between secret-key size and decapsulation speed.
 If secret-key size is critical, it is of course possible to not store H(pk) and also to not store the public key as part of the secret key but instead recompute it during decapsulation.
-Furthermore, not keeping the secret key in NTT domain makes it possible to compress each coefficient to only 5 bits, resulting in a total size of only 320 bytes for the three polynomials.
-This has the additional advantage that it makes key recovery via cold-boot attacks [45] somewhat harder [3].
+Furthermore, not keeping the secret key in NTT domain makes it possible to compress each coefficient to only 3 bits, which means that a Kyber 768 secret key can be compressed into just 288 bytes.
+This has the additional advantage that it makes key recovery via cold-boot attacks [52] somewhat harder [3].
 Finally, as all randomness in key generation is generated from two 32-byte seeds, it is also possible to only store these seeds and re-run key generation during decapsulation.
 When opting for such 32-byte secret keys, the re-encapsulation step of decapsulation can save the expansion of the matrix $\bf A$, is it is already expanded (in transposed form) in key generation.